gvn/komponent/README.md

 ![Komponent](http://gvn.github.io/komponent/komponent-logo.png)

-**A base object and scaffolding generator for event driven JavaScript components.**
+**A base for event driven JavaScript components.**

 Author: [Gvn Lazar Suntop](mailto:gavin@gsuntop.com)

-## CLI Installation
+## Yeoman Generator

-Komponent can be used stand-alone, but the **komp** utility makes creating components easier.

-To install **komp** via [npm](https://npmjs.org/) run the following command:

-`npm install -g komponent`
+To easily create new Komponents run `npm install -g generator-komponent` to install a command line generator.

-Afterward, you can create a new component by running `komp`.
-It will prompt you for various metadata and create a new JavaScript component file based on the [starter template](https://github.com/gvn/komponent/blob/master/template.js).

 ## Bower

 Komponent is available via the Bower package manager:

-`bower install komponent`
+`bower install komponent -S`

-*You will likely want to use the -S flag to save as a project dependency.*
+*The -S flag will indicate Komponent as a dependency in your bower.json*

 ## Typical Usage

 If you're not using a module loader then include **[komponent.min.js](https://github.com/gvn/komponent/raw/master/komponent.min.js)** in your project.
 Otherwise, include it according to your loader's specification.
 Komponent supports both AMD and CommonJS via the [UMD pattern](TODO: INCLUDE LINK).

-Run **komp** to interactively create a new component via the command line.
+Run `yo komponent` to interactively create a new component via the command line.
 Your new component will inherit an event API from Komponent and have a starter scaffolding.

 Add calls to the `fire` method wherever you want subscribable custom events.
 You can optionally pass event metadata to the callback function with an object literal.